emilyst/home/README.md

 Then that change can be committed.

-    home commit -va
+    home commit -av

 However, I also often make sure the actual files have themselves been cleared out.
+This may also need to be repeated when the update which commit which removes the submodule is applied on another computer.

-This also leaves the Git directory for the submodule behind, and it can leave configuration behind as well.
+This command also leaves the Git directory for the submodule behind, and it can leave configuration behind as well.
 Sometimes I'll delete these as well.
-Configuration is in `.home.git/config`.
+Configuration for a submodule lives in `.home.git/config`, _not_ under the submodule directory itself (which normally only contains a text file called "`.git`" which contains the path to that configuration).
+That means I use commands like these to clean up.

     rm -rf <path/to/submodule>
     rm -rf $HOME/.home.git/modules/<path/to/submodule>

-This is just extra cleanup that's usually not needed, but sometimes can help if you add another submodule with the same name or just want to reclaim the space (or peace of mind).
+This is just extra cleanup that's often not needed but sometimes can help if you add another submodule with the same name or just want to reclaim the space (or peace of mind).